-Planning a city break with teens?
-We headed to Italy’s capital and spent three days in Rome.
-Here are our top tips for visiting Rome with teenagers which apply if it’s your first time in Rome too.
-Read on for our essential 8 sights if you are visiting Rome in 3 days.
+Planning a city break in Rome with teens?
+We spent 3 days exploring Italy’s capital city.
+Here are our top tips and some realistic feedback to help you plan the best visit to Rome with teenagers.
+It applies to anyone visiting Rome for the first time too.
+Read on for our essential sights for Rome in 3 days.
 Plus extra must-sees if you are staying for longer.
+Updated 2024

 - World famous historic sights